How to Backup Dropbox to External Hard Drive?

 Method 1 – Enter %HOMEPATH%\Dropbox

 This method allows you to search for Dropbox in your File Explorer window.
-Simply open your File Explorer and type Dropbox in the search box located on the right side.
-On the other hand, you can simply enter %HOMEPATH%\Dropbox in the address box of your File Explorer.
+Open your File Explorer and type Dropbox in the search box located on the right side.
+On the other hand, you can enter the %HOMEPATH%\Dropbox in the address box of your File Explorer.
 This takes you to the root directory of the Dropbox folder.

 Method 2 – Locate the path within Dropbox